Relationship Cycle for Love Addict and Avoidant

 sense of shock, disbelief of partners walls;

-triggered feelings of rejection, panic, depression; intense rise of obsession; bargains, blames self
+triggered feelings of rejection, panic, depression; the intense rise of obsession; bargains, blames self

 for partners behaviors; placates more, tolerates